luizpaulogroup/react-native-geolocation/README.md

 ## List ufs from Brazil by api IBGE

-1. List ufs
+- List ufs
     - Search ufs
-    - Search ufs
+    - Navigation to list the cities of the same
-2. List cities of uf
+- List cities of uf